Harris-Stowe State University logo

 1857

-St. Louis Public Schools founded St. Louis Normal School (Whites-only, women-only).
+St. Louis Public Schools founded St. Louis Normal School (for white women).

 1863

-Anna Brackett became principal of St. Louis Normal School, making it the first normal school led by a woman in the U.S.
+Anna Brackett became principal of St. Louis Normal School, the first normal school led by a woman in the U.S.

 1890

-St. Louis Public Schools established Sumner Normal School to train Black teachers (women-only).
+St. Louis Public Schools established Sumner Normal School (for African American women).

 1920

-Harris Teachers College (formerly St. Louis Normal School) became a four-year undergraduate institution, granting BA in Education.
+Harris Teachers College (formerly St. Louis Normal School) became a four-year institution, granting BA in Education.

 1924